-^{} Special thanks go to all the WG1 members and observers who provided valuable input and feedback.
+Special thanks go to all the WG1 members and observers who provided valuable input and feedback.
 This document is for educational purposes only and is not a substitute for legal advice.
-The opinions expressed herein are consensus views of the editors and authors, and do not necessarily represent the views of any individual participants or authors or any of the organizations to which they belong or clients they represent, nor do they necessarily represent official views of The Sedona Conference.
+The opinions expressed herein are consensus views of the editors and authors, and do not necessarily represent the views of any individual participants or authors or any of the organizations to which they belong or clients they represent, nor do they necessarily represent official views of The Sedona Conference[®].
 According to Radicati Group, the average size of email messages is also increasing, which, when combined with increased email volume, led to an increase in bandwidth storage requirements per user on the order of 61% per day from 2005 to 2006.
-We confine our recommendations to the retention of email in its traditional sense, i.e., in its role as a means of electronic communication, often with

-2 We confine our recommendations to the retention of email in its traditional sense, i.e., in its role as a means of electronic communication, often with attachments.
-We do not here evaluate or discuss the retention policies involved in the use of instant messaging, VoIP or other forms of electronic communication, many of which face similar issues as their useage grows.
+We confine our recommendations to the retention of email in its traditional asses, i.e., in its role as a means of electronic communication, often with attachments.
+We do not here evaluate or discuss the retention policies involved in the use of instant messaging, VoIP or other forms of electronic communication, many of which face similar issues as their uscage grows.